 Q: What are the penalties for theft and fraud?

 A: Depending on the value of the property or services stolen, theft and fraud charges may be misdemeanors or felonies, and there is a wide variety of possible sentences.
 A sentence may include incarceration, fines, probation, and restitution.
 A secondary consequence of a theft or fraud conviction is having that conviction on one’s permanent public record, which may have an impact on employment and other opportunities.

 Q: How can I fight a theft or fraud charge?

 A: The most effective way to fight a theft or fraud charge is to hire an experienced criminal defense attorney.
 It is important that your attorney has experience handling theft and fraud cases.

 Q: What are some strategies for dealing with theft and fraud allegations?

 A: There are two main strategies that experienced criminal defense attorneys use to defend accusations of theft or fraud.
 The first is to use a diversion program.
 If an individual enters into and completes a diversion program, the case will be dismissed without a conviction and the record may be sealed or expunged.
 The second is to present a defense against the charge through the court process, including hearings in front of the court, and if need be, a trial.

-Shawn Dominy is a criminal defense lawyer in Columbus, Ohio.
-He has represented clients for theft and fraud cases since 1997.
-More information about Shawn Dominy is available in his attorney profile, and you can see what clients say about his representation on the client reviews page.
-If you have been charged with a crime involving theft or fraud in Columbus, Ohio or the central Ohio area and you would like to discuss your case with Shawn Dominy, please email the Dominy Law Firm or call 614-717-1177 to schedule a free consultation.
+We are criminal defense lawyers in Columbus, Ohio.
+We have represented clients for theft and fraud cases since 1997.
+More information about us is available in our firm profile, and you can see what clients say about our representation on the client reviews page.
+If you have been charged with a crime involving theft or fraud in Columbus, Ohio or the central Ohio area and you would like to discuss your case with us, please EMAIL US or call 614-717-1177 to schedule a free consultation.